pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-04-configure-a-local-wordpress-development-using-docker.md

   db_data:
 ```

 That's it — time to build our stack!
-Bare that in mind that when you run it for a first time it is going to download all necessary stack images.
+Bear in mind that when you run it for a first time it is going to download all necessary stack images.
 Every subsequent invocation is going to be almost instant.

 ```
 docker-compose up -d